Hiking Mount Nittany: A Must-Do Activity In State College, PA

 How long does it take to hike Mount Nittany?

-Some of the trail is rocky, which may slow down your hiking pace just a little.
-Also, allow time for exploring and taking in the views at the many vistas around the outskirts.
-With all this in mind, we’d recommend planning 3-4 hours to safely have enough time to cover the views here.
+With all this in mind, we’d recommend planning 3-4 hours to safely have enough time to cover all the views here.

 rocky trails you'll cross while hiking Mt Nittany